Skip to main content

 • have a disability or health condition that affects your ability to work

-For example, if you have a disability or you are living in temporary supported accommodation and you do not receive help or support with your housing costs from Universal Credit or Housing Benefit, your Work Allowance will be £573.
-This means you can earn £573 before your Universal Credit payments start to be reduced.
+If you have a disability or live in temporary supported accommodation and you don't get help with your housing costs from Universal Credit or Housing Benefit, your Work Allowance will be £684.

-How often you are paid can affect your Universal Credit
+How often you're paid can affect your Universal Credit

 Your Universal Credit payment is based on your earnings in an Assessment Period, which is one calendar month.
 The first Assessment Period starts when you make your Universal Credit claim.
 Your Universal Credit is calculated at the end of each Assessment Period.